-Indeed, I tested the router’s NAS feature using a Samsung portable SSD and via a Gigabit connection, it averaged just around 15 megabytes per second for writing and 30MB/s for reading, among the slowest I’ve seen.
+Indeed, I tested the router’s NAS feature using a Samsung portable SSD.
+Via a Gigabit connection, it averaged just around 15 megabytes per second for writing and 30MB/s for reading, among the slowest I’ve seen.
 If you need into network storage, go with a dedicated NAS server instead.

-The TRENDnet TEW-829DRU doesn’t have enough to be a great SMB router, nor does it to be a must-have for any home.
+The TRENDnet TEW-829DRU doesn’t have enough to be a great SMB router, nor is it a must-have for any home.
 But it’s not a dud, either.
 In all, it’s a decent router that will get the job done, and the rack-mountable design is a bonus for those who need it.

 That said, if you’re looking for an excellent SMB router and don’t care about rack mounting, the Synology RT2600ac is an excellent alternative.